TorMap/tormap/README.md

 - `yarn`: installs required frontend packages
 - `yarn start`: creates build, runs it and listens on http://localhost:3000 (page reloads if you save frontend changes)
 - `yarn build`: creates production ready build in `build` folder

+#### Config

+The main `frontend` config is located at `frontend/srv/util/config.ts`.
+Further environment options like enable/disable Browser autostart can be configured in `frontend/.env`.
+Dependencies are managed with `yarn` and located in `frontend/package.json`.
+Compiler options for `TypeScript` are located at `frontend/tsconfig.json`.

 ## Build project